ngrafx/nray/README.md

 # Nray

-Nray is a multitheraded raytracer made for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Nray is a multithreaded physically based raytracer made for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ## Dependencies for Running Locally
 * cmake >= 3.7